tamirgz/reverse-engineering-reference-manual/README.md

 * __Timing Checks__:  record a timestamp, perform some operations, take another timestamp, and then compare the two timestamps.
 If there is a lag, you can assume the presence of a debugger
   * __rdtsc Instruction (0x0F31)__: this instruction returns the count of the number of ticks since the last system reboot as a 64-bit value placed into EDX:EAX.
 Simply execute this instruction twice and compare the difference between the two readings
 * __TLS Callbacks__: (Windows only) Most debuggers start at the program’s entry point as defined by the PE header.
 TlsCallback is traditionally used to initialze thread-specific data before a thread runs, so TlsCallback is called before the entry point and therefore can execute secretly in a debugger.
 To make it harder to find anti-debugging checks, anti-debugging checks can be placed in TlsCallback
-* __/proc/self/status File (Linux)__: a dynamic file that exists for every process.
-It includes information on whether a process is being traced
+* __&lt;process name&gt; /proc/self/status (Linux)__: a dynamic file that contains information on a running process, such as whether or not the process is being traced.
+If the field tracerPid is 0, the process is not being traced
 #
 ## *<p align='center'> Anti-Emulation (2/5/2017) </p>*
 * Using emulation allows reverse engineer to bypass many anti-debugging techniques